great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_email_as_a_validation_action.md

 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you trigger emails as an Action .
-It will allow you to send an email including information about a Validation Result, including whether or not the Validation succeeded.
+This guide will help you trigger emails as an <TechnicalTag tag="action" text="Action" /> .
+It will allow you to send an email including information about a <TechnicalTag tag="validation_result" text="Validation Result" />, including whether or not the <TechnicalTag tag="validation" text="Validation" /> succeeded.

 :::note Prerequisites
 This how-to guide assumes that you have already: